Brprb08/orbital-control-simulator/README.md

 - Work with C++ and Unity interoperability (DLL calls)
 - Optimize both simulation logic and rendering

-It also served as a way to deepen my understanding of orbital maneuvering and physics systems that create spaceflight simulation.
+It also served as a way to deepen my understanding of orbital mechanics and real-time spaceflight simulation.

 ---